September 2024

 Style & Market Capitalization

-Value stocks are cheap and could benefit from recession concerns fading.
-Growth stocks are challenged by consumer weakness in China and Europe.
+Value stocks are cheap and could benefit from improving financial conditions.
+Growth stocks’ valuations are more expensive and they face headwinds from consumer weakness in China and Europe.

-Small-caps offer very reasonable valuations and should benefit from monetary policy easing and an improvement in economic growth outlook.
+Small-caps offer very reasonable valuations and should benefit from monetary policy easing.

 Inflation-Sensitive

-Commodity-related equities are cheap and offer an attractive hedge to stickier inflation.
-Additionally, oil prices may be set for structural increases given weaker growth trends in productivity and some industrial metals could benefit from higher electricity demand due to AI and decarbonization.
+Commodity-related equities are a good inflation hedge.
+Oil prices may ultimately be set for structural increases given trends in productivity and some industrial metals could benefit from demand due to AI and decarbonization.

 Bonds

-Yields still look modestly attractive.
-With central banks embarking on easing cycles and inflation continuing to moderate, EM bonds may benefit.
+Yields look modestly attractive, however, higher quality sovereign spreads look tight.
+Constructive backdrop as central banks embarking on easing cycles and inflation continuing to moderate.

-Central bank easing and lower inflation could be tailwinds, but a higher-for-longer Fed could sustain dollar strength.
+Central bank easing and lower inflation could be tailwinds, along with increasing prospects of a rate cut.

 *For pairwise decisions in style & market capitalization, positioning within boxes represent positioning in the first mentioned asset class relative to the second asset class.